 The Indian authorities are planning repatriation programs for Indian citizens stranded abroad, that might also be accessible for Indians who – being holder of valid foreign residence permits – want to return from India to their country of residence abroad.
 Please contact the MoCA (Ministry of Civil Aviation) or Air India directly with any questions relating to repatriation of Indians.

-Repatriation flights with Air India shall be bookable via the airline's website: www.airindia.in
+Repatriation flights with Air India are bookable via the airline's website: www.airindia.in

 The Indian Embassy in Berlin as well as the Indian Consulates General in Hamburg, Frankfurt and Munich have opened up COVID-19 hotlines.
 The contact details can be found on the website of the Indian Embassy in Berlin.

-The European Union has extended the entry ban until 30.06.2020 for all non-essential travel.
-Foreigners in Germany who have arrived on 17.03.2020 or later with a Schengen Visa are exempt from the requirement of a resident permit from the expiration date of their visa until 30.06.2020.
 Competent for renewal after this date are the local aliens offices (Ausländerbehörden).
 Since 10.04.2020 travelers entering Germany are subject to a mandatory home quarantine of 14 days.
+Exceptions may be made if a COVID-19 test, which is not older than 48 hours, is presented and other requirements are met.
 More details on the quarantine regulations you can be found on the website of the German Federal Ministry of the Interior.

 This Embassy cannot give a prognosis on when commercial flights will recommence.
 Please keep yourself informed on the Indian government’s websites and on social media, as well as through the Federal Foreign Office’s travel advice for India via the smartphone app “Sicher Reisen”.

 Information for non-Germans with permanent residency in Germany